California Bus Accident Lawyer

 Bus accident cases we handle are usually serious in nature with catastrophic injuries: MTA, Transit, Public Transport, School Bus, Commercial Transport (Casino, School etc.).

-If you or someone you love has been injured in a California bus accident, please contact us at 949-203-3814 for a free consultation and comprehensive case evaluation.
+If you or someone you love has been injured in a bus accident, please contact our California personal injury lawyers at 949-203-3814 for a free consultation and comprehensive case evaluation.